beatobongco/TIL/day_notes/2017-09-22_Alan_Kay_email_and_readings.md

 I, too, want AI's to help grow *us*.
 I want humankind to be in the equation later on, not to just be ruled by machines and algorithms.
 I can see this is a thin line to walk but I want to walk it right.

+### Programs with Common Sense - John McCarthy

+* McCarthy was trying to describe a computer program that could carry out elementary verbal reasoning.
+* The program will be able to improve itself based on the input statements we give it.
+* Program will have "common sense": it will reach decisions based on anything it is told + previous knowledge.
+* An existing checkers program is described, one that could modify the weights it used to evaluate positions.
+This is not what McCarthy wants however.
+He wants a machine that can discover the principle of opposition.
+* If one wants a machine to discover an abstraction the machine must be able to represent this abstraction in some relatively simple way.
+* Not sure if I agree with the above.
+Deep neural nets represent things they learn in not so simple ways.
+Maybe there's a way to synthesize both viewpoints?
+* McCarthy talks about AI generalization (learning arbitrary behavior) and qualities it must possess:
+  * It must be able to represent all behaviors: construct automata or program in a general purpose PL.
+  * Changes in behavior must be expressible in a simple way.
+  * All aspects of behavior must be improvable.
+This includes the improving mechanism.
+  * The machine must have concepts of partial success (!!) because on difficult problems decisive success/failtures come too infrequently.
+  (Note: the concept of partial goals that could tweak the weights of an ML algorithm is really interesting)
+  * The system must be able to create subroutines (I guess this means deviating from original programmed goal?)
+ * Of the above, McCarthy focuses on the second.
+The goal is to create a system that can be told to do things as a human would, and for that we would need to construct a language of instruction that doesn't rely on any knowledge of internal structure and previous knowledge.
+ * Imperative vs declarative is discussed.
+How do vs What do.
+Humans understand declarative, computers imperative.
+ * The gist I get from "THE CONSTRUCTION OF THE ADVICE TAKER" part is that the machine can have intuition: an immediate deduction routine when given a set of premises will deduce a set of immediate conclusions.
+ * Later on, the machine should be able to produce other conclusions which may be of interest.
+ * These could be what Kahneman discusses as System 1 and 2.
+A fast gut feel routine and a slower deliberate routine.
+ * The machine should also be able to deduce fuzzily related things (e.g. 1776 is both a number and date of American Revolution).
+ (Try to tie this in with [Pieter Abbeel](https://github.com/beatobongco/TIL/blob/master/day_notes/2017-09-18_Pieter_Abbeel_interview.md) where he said the next challenge is have systems reason over long horizons)
+ * The next section describes a language the system could use.
+ * My beef with this is it still seems very explicitly programmed and perhaps defining a language like this even if it is elegant, is limiting.
+But I need to learn more about reinforcement learning first.
+Maybe this thinking is its ancestor.
+ * Random idea: how about larger RNN's with longer-term memory, when a problem fits an initial "profile", an old RNN state will be accessed.
+(Not even sure they work that way).
+RNN's that remember as we do.